slee981/slee981.github.io/_posts/2025-11-19-balanced-toe-hang-putter.md

 | Medium | 9 m/s² | -5.7° (closes) | **±0.0°** (neutral) |
 | Aggressive | 12 m/s² | -8.8° (closes) |*-3.1° (closes) |

-**Observations:**
+Observations:

 1. **Traditional toe-hang**: Always closes, fighting the required ~7° arc opening
 2. **Balanced toe-hang**: Neutral at 9 m/s², with ±3° variation across realistic stroke speeds

-The balanced design provides ±3° variation compared to traditional toe-hang's 6° range.
+The balanced design provides ±3° variation compared to traditional toe-hang's 6° range, but is still sensitive to tempo and rhythm (which manifest as acceleration) in the stroke.

 ---

 ## When Two Wrongs Make a Right

-Unlike L.A.B. putters that eliminate both offsets ($$b_g \approx 0$$, $$b_a \approx 0$$), the balanced toe-hang uses large offsets in precise ratio to cancel their effects.
+Unlike zero torque putters that try to eliminate both offsets ($$b_g \approx 0$$, $$b_a \approx 0$$), the balanced toe-hang uses large offsets in precise ratio to cancel their effects.
 Both torques are individually large (~0.16 N·m), but they oppose each other.

-Putters exactly like these can be seen all over!
+Putters exactly like these can be seen all over, too.
 I suspect this is more or less what the plumber's neck version of the popular Taylor Made Spyder putters do.
-Especially with their removable weights, I imagine they can get those pretty dialed.
+Especially with their changable weights, I imagine they can get those pretty dialed.

 Even more players are reducing torque than we thought!